How to prepare your items for the sale

 Step 1 – ENTERING ITEMS: After you have prepared your items for the sale (see instructions above), you are ready to enter your items in the tagging system.
 On the front page of our website you will log in to your Consignor Homepage with your consignor number and password.
 You will then proceed to “work with consigned inventory” and begin entering your items.
 A detailed guide to help you navigate your homepage can be found under the Consignor tab/Printable Forms.
 It is very important to use the item description field to list the brand name of your item.
 Make sure to include the name brand and distinguishing feature (i.e. pink/blue stripes) in the description field.
 This is very helpful in enabling us to replace a missing tag during the sale, and getting you paid for your item.

-Step 2a – COLOR CODING TAGS: If you are not donating your items after the sale you will need to color code your tags.
+Step 2a – COLOR CODING TAGS : If you are not donating your items after the sale you will need to color code your tags.
 Color coding means marking your tag with a highlighter based on your consignor number.
+Pick one spot on your tag and just swipe your color in the same spot on all of your tags.
 Find your color below

 4600 & up Orange

-Step 3 – AFFIXING TAGS: When attaching tags to your items it is important that the tag is secure and will not damage the item upon removal.
+Step 3 – AFFIXING TAGS: When attaching tags to your items it is important that the tag is secure but will not damage the item when removed.
 When you are ready to attach your tags you will want to have some or all of the following supplies available (depending on the items you are selling):

 Scissors or paper cutter